Centaur (Dungeons & Dragons): Racial traits

 A combination of the traits of humans and horses, along with their affinity for wilderness survival, gives the centaur incredible strength, slightly less than twice the strength of an average human and the dexterity of an average elven archer.
 They are also known for their astounding ability to take much punishment, and for their wisdom.
 They are as fast on land as a horse (usually up to 2000 feet a minute when running), and like dwarves and orcs, they have darkvision.
 Their favored class is ranger.
+Unusually for player characters, centaurs in the 5th edition of the game are of the creature type fey rather than type humanoid, which "changes how they interact with many spells and effects".

 Society

 Centaurs generally live in tribal hunter-gatherer societies.
 They have good relations with elves, as they are both creatures of the forest.
 Their relations with elves are mutual, mostly trading gold and treasure from the tribe's horde for items in large supply in elven communities (mostly alcohol).
 Elves are welcome in centaur territory, and typically share land.
 Centaurs generally despise humans and dwarves.
 Neutral, jovial creatures such as halflings and gnomes are tolerated in centaur territory when not causing damage.